yonidoronpeters/jekyll-theme-massively/_posts/2019-07-14-ride-across-the-country-summary.md

     - 0 energy gels

 ## What's next?
 Since this trip was so rewarding, I already started thinking about my next long distance bike trip, even as I was still riding across the country.
-There are a few more trips I would like to do in the U.S., such as the western part of TransAmerica Trail which I missed due to getting on the Western Express route.
-There is a lot more of Utah that I would like to see, and perhaps other part of the country in the south and midwest covered by routes like the Underground Railroad.
+There are a few more trips I would like to do in the U.S., such as the western part of the TransAmerica Trail which I missed due to getting on the Western Express route.
+There is a lot more of Utah that I would like to see, and perhaps other parts of the country in the south and midwest covered by routes like the Underground Railroad.
 Adventure Cycling Association has a great [interactive map](https://www.adventurecycling.org/routes-and-maps/adventure-cycling-route-network/interactive-network-map/){:target="_blank"} of several routes they came up with.
 In addition, touring Europe by bike seems like a great way to see the continent.
 If you have done a fun bike touring adventure and have any suggestions, or have one on your bucket list, please let me know in the comments below.

 <span class="image fit"><img src="{{ "/images/trout_lake.JPG" | absolute_url }}" alt="" /></span>
 Photo credit: Matt Malone